 Mother and daughter bludgeoned to death at home in Roselle, New Jersey, family says

-ROSELLE, N.J. -- The Union County Prosecutor's Office is investigating a double homicide in the small town of Roselle.
+ROSELLE, N.J. -- The Union County Prosecutor's Office is investigating a double homicide in Roselle.

 "We demand justice for my niece.
 She didn't deserve this.
-We demand justice for my sister-in-law," said Scott.
+We demand justice for my sister-in-law," said Atasha Scott, Morrison's sister-in-law.

-According to Scott, a person who was living in the basement murdered Morrison, 45, and daughter.

-"He wrapped them up in their bedsheets, stuffed them underneath my niece's bed," said Smith.
-"My brother found the ax."

 "When he went into the room he found a crime scene but there was no bodies," said Scott.